 When is the Best Time to Take L-Arginine?

 Research indicates that the best time to take l-arginine is about 30 minutes to an hour before exercising or at rest (x).
-However, always consult your healthcare provider before taking l-arginine as a dietary supplement.
+However, always consult your healthcare provider before taking it as a dietary supplement.

 How Long Does L-Arginine Stay in Your System?

-Studies concerning l-arginine timeline in the body seem to be based on various factors, including whether l-arginine was consumed naturally in food or as a dietary supplement (x).
+Studies concerning l-arginine timeline in the body seem to be based on various factors, including whether it was consumed naturally in food or as a dietary supplement (x).
 One study suggests intestinal absorption occurs quickly after consumption (x).
 Another shows that the condition returns to abnormal after a 6-month daily treatment (x).

 What are the Side effects of L-Arginine?